FhenixProtocol/cofhe-docs/docs/devdocs/cofhejs/error-handling.md

 ## Where Result is Used

-Most asynchronous operations in CoFHE.js return a `Result` type, including:
+Most asynchronous operations in `cofhejs` return a `Result` type, including:

 - Initialization functions (`initialize`, `initializeCore`)
 - Permit operations (`createPermit`, `getPermit`, `getPermission`)